flatcar-archive/flatcar-docs/os/using-environment-variables-in-systemd-units.md

 EnvironmentFile similar to Environment directive but reads the environment variables from a text file.
 The text file should contain new-line-separated variable assignments.

-For example, in Container Linux, the `coreos-metadata.service` service creates `/run/metadata/coreos`.
+For example, in Flatcar Linux, the `coreos-metadata.service` service creates `/run/metadata/coreos`.
 This environment file can be included by other services in order to inject dynamic configuration.
 Here's an example of the environment file when run on DigitalOcean (the IP addresses have been removed):

 ```
 COREOS_DIGITALOCEAN_IPV4_ANCHOR_0=X.X.X.X